sopel-irc/sopel.chat/index.md

 written for Sopel?</li>

 <li class="a">Starting in <a href="/willie_6.html">Sopel 6</a>, you'll be able
-to just search PyPI for <pre>sopel_modules</pre>.
+to just search PyPI for "sopel_modules".
 In the mean time, the closest we have is
 <a href="https://github.com/sopel-irc/sopel-extras">sopel-extras</a>.</li>

 <li class="q">Will Phenny/jenni modules work with Sopel?</li>